 - Other notes: maraviroc is not generally used in first combinations.

 - Before taking this drug you must have a special test to see if this drug will work against your type of HIV.
 This will be a special resistance test in Europe or a tropism test in the US.
 Maraviroc will only work if you have “R5” virus.
 If you have “X4” virus or a mixture of X4 and R5 virus maraviroc is not recommended.

 - Contains soya lecithin and the SPC include a caution not use maraviroc if you have soya or nut hypersensitivity allergies.

-The European patient information and detailed Product Information for maraviroc are available in PDF format from this link at the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for maraviroc are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.